agp-ka32/LayoutGMN-pytorch/README.md

 Our code for layout graph data preparation is, in parts, borrowed from the work of **[Dipu et al](https://github.com/dips4717/gcn-cnn)**.
 # Graph Matching Network-pytorch
 The main machinery in our work is a Graph Matching Network that operates on the obtained layout graphs.
-We provide our own pytorch implementation of Graph Matching Networks built on top of the Tensorflow **[Colab implementation](https://colab.research.google.com/github/deepmind/deepmind_research/blob/master/graph_matching_networks/graph_matching_networks.ipynb)** by DeepMind Research.
+We provide our own PyTorch implementation of Graph Matching Networks built on top of the Tensorflow **[Colab implementation](https://colab.research.google.com/github/deepmind/deepmind_research/blob/master/graph_matching_networks/graph_matching_networks.ipynb)** by DeepMind Research.

 ## Requirements
 All the required modules are present in the `requirements.txt` file.